 Kinesiologists use muscle testing as a biofeedback mechanism to access and assess information on your health and well-being.
 In other words, muscle testing allows the Kinesiologist to “talk to your body” by accessing conscious, subconscious and body memory, and to identify imbalances in the body’s structural, chemical, mental and emotional energy systems, as well as the external factors that may be affecting the client’s health and well-being.
 More importantly, kinesiology addresses the communication between these systems.
 By correcting these imbalances, the Kinesiologist is able to re-activate the body’s innate self-healing ability and to identify external factors affecting the client’s well-being.

-Kinesiologists help their clients to recognise and adapt to stressors in a way that is safe and effective.
-They support the health and well-being of their clients to help prevent the vast array of health issues that are associated with chronic activation of the body’s stress response.
+ICPKP Kinesiology is a participatory process.
+As a result, the client is both involved and empowered when it comes to making the changes required for them to regain control of their life and the ability to make informed choices.
+Kinesiologists help their clients recognise stressors, and adapt to them, in a way that is safe and effective.
+They support the health and well-being of their clients to help prevent the vast array of health issues that are associated with the chronic activation of the body’s stress response.